Messerschmitt Me 163 Komet

-During early July 1944, German test pilot Heini Dittmar reached 1130 km/h, an unofficial flight airspeed record that remained unmatched by turbojet-powered aircraft up until 1953.
+During early July 1944, German test pilot Heini Dittmar reached 1130 km/h, an unofficial flight airspeed record that remained unmatched by turbojet-powered aircraft until 1953.
 That same year, the Me 163 began flying operational missions, being typically used to defend against incoming enemy bombing raids.
-As part of their alliance with Empire of Japan, Germany provided design schematics and a single Me 163 to the country; this led to the development of the Mitsubishi J8M.
+As part of their alliance with the Empire of Japan, Germany provided design schematics and a single Me 163 to the country; this led to the development of the Mitsubishi J8M.
 By the end of the conflict, roughly 370 Komets had been completed, most of which were being used operationally.
-However, some of the aircraft's shortcomings were never addressed, and the type was not as effective in combat as had been hoped.
-Being only capable of a maximum of seven and a half minutes of powered flight, its range fell short of projections and greatly limited its potential.
-Efforts to improve the aircraft were made (most notably the development of the Messerschmitt Me 263), but many of these did not see actual combat due to the sustained advancement of the Allied powers into Germany in 1945.
+Some of the aircraft's shortcomings were never addressed, and it was less effective in combat than predicted.
+Capable of a maximum of 7.5 minutes of powered flight, its range fell short of projections and greatly limited its potential.
+Efforts to improve the aircraft were made (most notably the development of the Messerschmitt Me 263), but many of these did not see actual combat due to the sustained advance of the Allied powers into Germany in 1945.

-For a dedicated interceptor aircraft that achieved operational status, the track record of the Me 163 is somewhat underwhelming, having been credited with the destruction of between nine and 18 Allied aircraft against ten losses.
-Aside from the actual combat losses incurred, numerous Me 163 pilots had been killed during testing and training flights.
-This high loss rate was, at least partially, a result of the later models' use of rocket propellant, which was not only highly volatile but also corrosive and hazardous to be around.
+After being introduced into service the Me 163 was credited with the destruction of between 9 and 18 Allied aircraft against 10 losses.
+Aside from combat losses, numerous Me 163 pilots were killed upon takeoff or during testing and training flights.
+This high loss rate was, at least partially, a result of the later models' use of rocket propellant which was not only highly volatile but also corrosive and hazardous to humans.
 One noteworthy fatality was that of Josef Pöhs, a German fighter ace and Oberleutnant in the Luftwaffe, who was killed in 1943 through exposure to T-Stoff in combination with injuries sustained during a failed takeoff that ruptured a fuel line.
-Besides Nazi Germany, no nation has ever made operational use of either the Me 163 specifically, or rocket planes in general; however, a few captured Me 163s were flown for evaluation and research purposes.
+Besides Nazi Germany, no nation ever made operational use of the Me 163; the only other operational rocket-powered aircraft was the Japanese Yokosuka MXY-7 Ohka which was a manned flying bomb.